-Being one of the most popular, celebrated, and prestigious equestrian events in the world, The Melbourne Cup has seen several international horses from various parts of the globe make their way into the race.
+Being one of the most popular, celebrated, and prestigious equestrian events in the world, The Melbourne Cup, one of the 5 largest horse races in the world, has seen several international horses from various parts of the globe make their way into the race.
 Ahead of the upcoming Melbourne Cup 2021, a look back at some of the most popular international horses to have raced at the Flemington Racecourse is warranted for horseracing fans.

 It should be mentioned that the term international horse in this context refers to thoroughbreds that were bred and trained in another country.
 Also, Kiwi horses will not be included here, as they are pretty much part of the Australian continent.
 Keeping these conditions in mind, the following are some of the most successful and famous thoroughbred overseas horses to have ever run at the Melbourne Cup.